33arsenic75/COL226_Resources_2302/README.md

 Course BreakDown :- 45 (Assignment) + 5 (Quizzes) + 5 (Major Quiz) + 20(Minor Exam) + 25(Major Exam)

+### 5. Grading
+Following is the statistics of the class shared by the proffesor.
+Max: 89
+Min 0
+Average: 56.1
+Median: 58.1
+Total students: 279
+A : 14
+A-: 37
+B : 56
+B-: 66   (Median lies towards the upper part of this range and Mean lies in this range) C :  47
+C-: 29
+D :  10
+E : 4
+F : 10
+W: 6

+I succesfully got a A in this course, without having a great minor.
+I would suggest that, it is possible to get a perfect 10 in all assignments and in almost all quizzes.
+This did help me cover up from minor.

 **NOTE**: Many similar repositories are available on github.
 Many students were penalized on the account of plagiarism in assignments.
 Use these resources on your own risk.
 The author is not responsible for any such thing in future.

 ## Copyright